intact-portal/intact-portal-documentation/help/faq/usage.md

 ## Does IntAct record isoform-specific interactions?

-Yes, IntAct curators stringently specify the protein isoform as mentioned by the authors by using appropriate UniProtKB accession number.
-In case of specific isoform not found in UniProtKB we requesting for creating the same and the curation process will follow after UniProtKB release.
+Yes, IntAct curators stringently specify the protein isoform or the pro-chain as mentioned by the authors by using appropriate UniProtKB accession number.

 ## Can I find drug-target interactions in IntAct?